wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-virtual-device-u1.md

 >[AZURE.WARNING] **For enhanced security, we strongly recommend that you use HTTPS when connecting to the endpoints and then delete the endpoints after you have completed your PowerShell remote session.**

-You should follow the procedures in [Connecting remotely to your StorSimple device](storsimple-remote-connect.md) to set up remoting for your virtual device.
+You should follow the procedures in [Connecting remotely to your StorSimple <!-- deleted by customization device](/documentation/articles/storsimple-remote-connect) --><!-- keep by customization: begin --> device](storsimple-remote-connect.md) <!-- keep by customization: end --> to set up remoting for your virtual device.

-However, if you want to connect directly to the virtual device from another computer outside the virtual network or outside the Microsoft Azure environment, you need to create additional endpoints as described in the following procedure.
+However, if you want to connect directly to the virtual device from another computer outside the virtual network or outside the <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure environment, you need to create additional endpoints as described in the following procedure.

 Perform the following steps to create a public endpoint on the virtual device.